-Parents should call the school Nurse by 8:00 a.m. whenever a student will be absent or tardy.
-Messages may be left on the answering machine in the nurse's office 24 hours a day at 603.926.3254, Ext.
-2.
+Parents should call the Health Office by 8:00am whenever a student will be absent or tardy.
+Messages may be left on the answering machine in the Health Office 24 hours a day at 603.926.3254, Extension 5.

 The student is expected to report to the teacher for missed assignments upon return to school.
-Students are allowed a one-week time period to make up missed work including tests, quizzes, and reports.
-If, after one week, the student fails to make up the work, the grade becomes zero unless previous arrangements were made with the teacher.
+Students are allowed one-week to make up missed work including tests, quizzes, and reports.
+If after one week the student fails to make up the work, the grade becomes zero unless previous arrangements were made with the teacher.
 Personal illness, family illness, and a death in the family are the only recognized excuses for school absence.

 A student who is absent will not be permitted to participate in any after-school activities, including but not limited to sports events and dances, on the day of absence.
-A student must be present for at least a half-day of classes to be eligible to participate in after school activities on that day.
-There will be no exceptions to this rule without consent from principal.
+A student must arrive to school by 11:30am to be eligible to participate in after-school activities on that day.
+There will be no exceptions to this rule without consent from Principal.